-The most popular way of seeing the bioluminescent bays are on a kayak tour, various tour guides offer tours by electric boat for those that do wish to kayak.
+The most popular way of seeing the bioluminescent bays are on a kayak tour, various tour guides offer tours by electric boat.
 You’ll glide across the water as day turns to night and surround yourself with the quiet glow of nature’s phosphorescent organisms living in the water.
 Nighttime tours can be scheduled for a spellbinding evening.
 Keep in mind that like much of Nature, this biological system is fragile, so no swimming or physical interaction with the luminescent organisms is / should be allowed.
 This world-class natural wonder is too magical to miss.

 There are few bioluminescent bays in the world, and Puerto Rico was blessed with six, you may read in other places that there are only three but that’s not true, we will not list them for various reasons, the main one is that they are not protected and we are concerned people will flock to them and harm the sensitive ecosystem and balance of the bays.
 The following are the most popular and accessible bioluminescent bays in Puerto Rico for tourists, these also have constant higher concentrations of dinoflagellates.